 Help us make Weston-super-Mare a sea of colourful Doctor Who loveliness by learning to knit your own Doctor Who scarf and join us in knitting the longest ever community made Doctor Who scarf!

-We’re so excited about our new exhibition – ‘ADVENTURES IN TIME AND SPACE – 60 YEARS OF DOCTOR WHO ART’, which runs from 21 October 2023 – 27 January 2024.
+We’re so excited about our new exhibition – ‘ADVENTURES IN TIME AND SPACE – 60 YEARS OF DOCTOR WHO ART’.
 We just want to wrap ourselves in Doctor Who fun, so we’ve decided to get knitting and you can join us too!

 Grab one of our knitting starter packs from the museum shop (throughout the exhibition dates) and get going with your own scarf.
 You can even join us on a special knitting starter day in the October Half Term or one in January, where there will be a team of knitting helpers ready to get you started and show you a basic stitch.
 There’s no charge to join this event and no need to book, you just need to purchase one of the starter packs and find an available helper in our Learning Space.
 Knitting is a great hobby for almost any age and you don’t need to know loads of complicated stitches; just one will enable you to make something to be proud of.